Happy New Year!!

 Shakedown Stream is a weekly Grateful Dead radio/podcast show hosted by Jer Bear.
 It is 4 to 5 hours in length.
 The first hour is a mix of old, rare, new, favorite and interesting songs of the Grateful Dead.
 Then Jer Bear plays a show - in its' entirety - selected from their 30 years run from 1965-1995.
 Afterwards, some more chestnuts may be played to help listeners ease on out of the Stream.

+The Featured Show for this coming week will be 02/01/70, The Warehouse, New Orleans, LA with guitarist Peter Green.
+Mic Fleetwood of Fleetwood Mac joins them on Turn On Your Lovelight.
+This show kinda represents a benefit concert - proceeds went to defray legal costs after the Dead's bust in New Orleans.
+As the line in Truckin' goes "Busted, down on bourbon street.
+Set up, like a bowling pin."
 I just wanted to drop you a note of thanks for the stream of August 4 2009.I live in New Orleans and lost over 200 show recordings collected over thirty years to Hurricane Katrina.
 My favorite tape was of a show I attended in the early 80's, Jerry solo acoustic at the Capital Theatre in Passaic New Jersey.
 Your Jerry tribute contained an acoustic show almost identical to

 the tape I lost.
 Thanks to you and the Stream I am building my collection